UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/2_finetuning_absa_models.md

 model = accelerator.prepare(model)
 ```

-As example, we use the test set from the [Laptop 2014 dataset](https://huggingface.co/datasets/yqzheng/semeval2014_laptops).
-First, the test dataset need to be prepared in the same way.
+As example for model evaluation, we use the test set from the [Laptop 2014 dataset](https://huggingface.co/datasets/yqzheng/semeval2014_laptops).
+First, the test dataset need to be prepared in the same way we did for training.
 We use the [preparation function](https://github.com/UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/blob/main/src/sparta/absa/aspects.py#L9-L36) `prepare_dataset_for_absa_laptop_2014` elaborated in the previous section of this tutorial.
-Only a part of dataset is needed for a fast test, e.g. 16 items.
+Only a small part of dataset is needed for a simple test, e.g. 16 items.
 But be aware that the amount of items should be a multiple of the number of GPUs used.

 ```python
 from datasets import load_dataset